-To appoint someone else as your proxyholder, cross out both names of the Management Appointees and write the name of the person voting for you in the space provided.
+To appoint someone else as your proxyholder, cross out both names of the Management Appointees and write the name of the person voting for you in the space provided on the form of proxy.
 If you are completing your voting instructions on the Internet, follow the instructions on the website on how to make such appointment.
 If you do not specify how you want your Common Shares voted, your proxyholder will vote your Common Shares as he or she sees fit on each item.